astrolang/astro/README.md

 - [ ] Incorporate incremental compilation
 - [ ] Build REPL
 - [ ] Create specialized error handler

-### What are the technologies used?
-- [wast2wasm](https://www.npmjs.com/package/wast2wasm) - a tool for translating WebAssembly s-expression format to its binary-encoded format.

 ### Want to contribute to the project?
 Please read the [code of conduct](CODE_OF_CONDUCT.md) and contribution [guidelines](CONTRIBUTING.md).
 We welcome your ideas and contributions.